Impact Stories

 The Solution

-Advanced Energy United helped create legislation that requires electric utilities to proactively plan and make large-scale strategic improvements, so that it is easier and cheaper for customers to connect energy resources like rooftop solar and EVs to the grid, and the establishment of a VPP program.
+This first-in-the-nation ‘Grid of the Future’ law requires electric utilities to proactively plan and make large-scale strategic improvements, making it easier and cheaper for customers to connect energy resources like rooftop solar and EVs to the grid, and to establish a VPP program.

 The Result

-The 2024 legislation was widely celebrated by the clean energy community and has the potential to provide lower-cost energy solutions to all of Colorado.
 By modernizing the state’s distribution planning and interconnection processes to make them more transparent, thorough, and reflective of load management technologies that can significantly reduce the need for costly upgrades, Colorado’s electric grid will be cleaner, more reliable, and more affordable for all ratepayers.

 At A Glance